On this page:

 Melanomas can also occur under the nails, on the palms of the hands or soles of the feet, and in non-sun-exposed sites.

-Basal cell carcinomas tend to present as slow-growing, non-healing area which may bleed and crust repeatedly over a period of months to years.
-The are often referred to a shiny or pearly lumps with very fine blood vessels on the surface.
-If left untreated the can ulcerate, but only invade the local tissue.
-For this reason they are sometime called rodent ulcers.
+Basal cell carcinomas tend to present as a slow-growing, non-healing area which may bleed and crust repeatedly over months to years.
+They are often referred to as shiny or pearly lumps with very fine blood vessels on the surface.
+If left untreated, they can ulcerate but only invade the local tissue.
+For this reason, they are sometimes called rodent ulcers.
 They rarely spread around the body.

-Squamous cell carcinomas tend to present as crusty lesions which grow rapidly and can become very tender over a period of weeks to months.
-They may initially look like a viral wart or a small ‘horn’, before progressing into a firm lump.
-If left untreated they can spread via the lymph nodes to the rest of the body.
+Squamous cell carcinomas tend to present as crusty lesions that multiply and can become tender over weeks to months.
+They may initially look like a viral wart or a small ‘horn’ before progressing into a firm lump.
+If left untreated, they can spread via the lymph nodes to the rest of the body.

-Non-melanoma skin cancers have a characteristic appearance but this can be confirmed with a diagnostic biopsy.
+Non-melanoma skin cancers have a characteristic appearance, which can be confirmed with a diagnostic biopsy.

 Non-melanoma skin cancers can be managed surgically and non-surgically by dermatologists, plastic surgeons, and radiotherapy doctors.

-At St Georges Hospital we have multidisciplinary clinics dedicated to the management of these patients.
+At St George’s Hospital, multidisciplinary clinics manage these patients.

-Melanomas are managed surgically by the Dermatologists initially and Plastics Surgeons subsequently.
+Melanomas are managed surgically by Dermatologists initially and Plastics Surgeons subsequently.

-All patients diagnosed with skin cancer see a Macmillan nurse and are given relevant information about their illness as well as contact details of their keyworker.
+All patients diagnosed with skin cancer see a Macmillan nurse and are given relevant information about their illness and contact details of their keyworker.

 Is there anything I can do to help myself?

-The risk of developing a skin cancer is related to several factors.
+The risk of developing skin cancer is related to several factors.

 Exposure to too much ultraviolet light increases your risk; Avoiding sun damage or sunburn reduces the risk.
-It is important to be careful when in the sun and advisable to wear sun screen.
+It is essential to be careful when in the sun and wear sunscreen.
 Sunburn in childhood should be avoided.

 Research shows that sunbeds are a cause of melanoma and should be avoided.

-Patients with many moles have a higher risk of developing a melanoma compared to patients with fewer than 15 moles.
+Patients with many moles have a higher risk of melanoma than those with fewer than 15 moles.

-A weakened immune system is likely to predispose you to a skin cancer.
+A weakened immune system is likely to predispose you to skin cancer.